talha469/Documentation/Azure/README.md

 # Azure Services

-A brief description of what this project does and who it's for
+A brief description of how to configure and deploye dot NET project on VM Windows, Linux, with CLI and with Powershell

 <details>